 March 2021: Members of the ICLP Sub-Committee of the Admissions Committee will interview short-listed applicants in early March.
 ICLP offers will be communicated on or before March 25.

 April 1, 2021: The deadline to respond to the ICLP and admission offers.

 Note: Due to the timing described above, the January and later LSAT scores will not be considered for ICLP applicants.
 Therefore, if you wish to be considered for the ICLP, be sure you write the LSAT by November 2020.

 Eligibility and selection criteria for the ICLP include high financial need and an aptitude for legal studies.

 - Financial need

 At a minimum, to be eligible you must meet the criteria for receiving the highest-level bursary from Osgoode.
 The basic criterion will be a resource-expense shortfall of greater than $20,000.
 In addition, you must demonstrate several other indicators of high financial need.
-These may include the following:
+These may include:

-- Extraordinary expenses, such as caregiving or medical expenses and minimal assets
+- extraordinary expenses, such as caregiving, medical or disability-related expenses and minimal assets

 - Aptitude for legal studies